- General Examination FAQs

 1. How do I know if Live Remote Proctoring for the examination is an option for me?

-For those who are taking the examination in English, Live Remote Proctoring (LRP) will be an option.
-Currently, LRP is offered only in English.
+For those who are taking the examination in English or Spanish, Live Remote Proctoring (LRP) will be an option.
+Currently, LRP is offered only in English (March/April and September) and Spanish (September only).
 LRP will require the candidate to meet the technical and environmental criteria for testing in their home.

 Please view this graphic with your options.